cs3org/OCM-API/IETF-RFC.md

 ### Security Advantages
 It is important to underscore the value of the Invite in this scenario, as it provides four important security advantages.
 First of all, if the Receiving Server blocks Share Creation Notifications from Sending Parties who are not in the address book of the Receiving Party, then this protects the Receiving Party from receiving unsolicited Shares.
 An attacker could still send the Receiving Party an unsolicited Share, but they would first need to convince the Receiving Party through an out-of-band communication channel to accept their invite.
-In many use cases, the Receiving Party has had other forms of contact with the Sending Party (e.g. in-person or email back-and-forth).
+In many use cases, the Receiving Party has had other forms of contact with the Sending Party (e.g., in-person or email back-and-forth).
 The out-of-band Invite Message thus leverages the filters and context which the Receiving Party may already benefit from in that out-of-band communication.
 For instance, a careful Receiving Party MAY choose to only accept Invites that reach them via a private or moderated messaging platform.

 Second, when the Receiving Party accepts the Invite, the Receiving Server knows that the Sending Server they are about to interact with is trusted by the Sending Party, which in turn is trusted by the Receiving Party, which in turn is trusted by them.
 In other words, one of their users is requesting the allowlisting of a server they wish to interact with, in order to interact with a party they know out-of-band.
 This gives the Receiving Server reason to put more trust in the Sending Server than it would put into an arbitrary internet-hosted server.